tsolakoua/words-frequency/README.md

 # words-frequency

-- Takes as input URLs and counts the occurrences of every keyword in Python
+- Takes as input URLs and counts the occurrences of Python keywords
 - Stores them in a dictionary
 - Plot with the results